What Is a Panfish?

 Almost the same goes for the Smallmouth Bass too.
 It tends not to be considered one, but if you can catch a smaller one, cook it well, and eat it, it can be a panfish—to you.

 In some sections of North America, a bream panfish is slang for small fish one can find in freshwater surroundings.
-While in the rest of the US, a bream is a synonym for panfish that encompasses small bluegills that reside in ponds, lakes, or creeks.
+While in the rest of the US, a bream is a synonym for panfish that encompasses small bluegills in ponds, lakes, or creeks.

 The last of the three species considered somewhat ambiguous is trout – various types.
 Although you can eat it, due to its size, it’s usually not deemed a panfish, but a smaller one that can fit into a pan can indeed be called a panfish.